apache/apisix-website/website/docs/general/events.md

 Apache APISIX Community Meetups are a place where APISIX users, contributors, and maintainers come together to discuss everything APISIX.

 As an attendee, you can expect talks and workshops related to but not limited to:

-API management
+- API management
-API-first design
+- API-first design
-APISIX best practices
+- APISIX best practices
-Apache community
+- Apache community
-Open source
+- Open source

-To reserve a seat at the APISIX Community Meetup Malaysia, please submit this form.
+See below to learn more about the events.

 ### Malaysia Meetup